-Note: where a project is acquiring assets or building infrastructure, the Project Manager is responsible for security requirements planning and any related expenditure throughout the entire lifecycle of the assets or building infrastructure
+Note: where a project is acquiring assets or building infrastructure, the Project Manager is responsible for security requirements planning and any related expenditure throughout the entire lifecycle of the assets or building infrastructure.

-- advising the DS&VS of the nature of larger projects and anticipated security impacts to facilitate the provision of advice to Project Managers and Security Officers by DS&VS; - d. advising CIOG of the nature of larger projects (with significant ICT infrastructure or accreditation requirements), and description of the ICT and COMSEC aspects of the project so that CIOG may provide advice to Project Managers and Security Officers; - e. appointing a project Security Officer for large or sensitive projects; - f. ensuring that facilities and ICT systems used by the project to store, process or communicate official or classified information or material are accredited prior to use in accordance with DSPF Principle 23 ICT Certification and Accreditation and DSPF Principle 73 Physical Security Certification and Accreditation; - g. ensuring that appropriate security classification guidance is available to all Defence personnel and persons engaged under a contract associated with the project.
-To ensure proper coordination of all security matters within a project, the Project Manager is to determine the relevant Group or Executive Security Adviser for the project;
+c. advising the DS Division of the nature of larger projects and anticipated security impacts to facilitate the provision of advice to Project Managers and Project Security Officers by DS Division;

-- h. ensuring compliance with Defence security policy within their project; and - i. reviewing all security documentation, appointments and arrangements to ensure the ongoing security of the project, prior to commencement of the project.
+- e. appointing a Project Security Officer for large or sensitive projects; - f. ensuring that facilities and ICT systems used by the project to store, process or communicate official or classified information or material are accredited prior to use in accordance with DSPF Principle 23 - ICT Certification and Accreditation and DSPF Principle 73 - Physical Security Certification and Accreditation; - g. ensuring that appropriate security classification guidance is available to all Defence personnel and persons engaged under a contract associated with the project.
+To ensure proper coordination of all security matters within a project, the Project Manager is to determine the relevant Group or Executive Security Adviser for the project; - h. ensuring compliance with Defence security policy within their project; and - i. reviewing all security documentation, appointments and arrangements to ensure the ongoing security of the project, prior to commencement of the project.